New York · A Weekend Guide

 for the weekend

-The city that never sleeps demands a weekend of nonstop discovery.
+The city that never sleeps demands your full weekend attention.

 The case